California teens attacked by hammer-wielding masked suspects, authorities say

 All three teens suffered head injuries.
 The 17-year-old remained in critical condition after being brought to a trauma center, the sheriff’s office said, while the others received medical treatment and were released.

 According to KTVU FOX 2, a GoFundMe account was created on behalf of the 17-year-old, whose name is Alex, according to the website.
 The listing said the teen “sustained major head trauma, a severe skull fracture and was placed into a medically induced coma after having multiple seizures en route to the hospital.”
-He is now stable after undergoing brain surgery, the GoFundMe said.

 TESLA IN AUTOPILOT MODE CRASHES INTO CALIFORNIA POLICE CAR